 Whether you work from home (like I do), work outside of the home, or stay home with your family, creating a detailed schedule for your mornings will help you be in control of your time.
 Instead of running around each morning, trying to get one step ahead – or sitting around trying to avoid real life – you’ll finally know exactly what needs done and how to fit it into your day.

 Give it a try and see if scheduling your daily morning routine helps you have a more peaceful morning AND get more things done throughout the day!

 How to Schedule Your Daily Morning Routine:

 Even if you don’t have a formal Morning Routine written down yet, there are certain things you know you need to do every day.
 List out everything from packing lunches to taking a shower and getting the kids fed.
 Try not to skip anything that needs done during the course of the morning, and you can even follow these tips for how to make a morning checklist that works for you.

 2. Jot down how much time each task will take.

 Think carefully about how long it takes you to shower and fix your hair, clean up the breakfast dishes, feed the pets, start the laundry…whatever you need to do each morning.
 Always estimate high.
 It’s better to plan for fifteen minutes and be pleasantly surprised on the days when it only takes you ten.

 3. Write down a basic time schedule.

-4. Schedule the tasks from your Morning Routine around your time-sensitive items.
+4. Schedule the tasks from your Morning Routine, starting with time-sensitive tasks.

 Schedule any tasks that must be done at a specific time (such as waking up your husband or taking the kids to the bus stop).
 Now that you know when you have to do certain necessities, you are free to schedule in the rest of your Morning Routine.
-Figure out the best times to work everything into your morning.
-Be sure to leave some buffer time, just in case things come up or take longer than you expect.
+Figure out the best times to work everything into your morning, and be sure to leave some buffer time, just in case something come up or takes longer than you expect.